GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 	* Security Information
 		** IP Address: List all the IP Addresses that the System invokes the API from.
 		** Type of Connection: REST APIs
-* The requested system account will then be sent for an approval.
-After approval, the user will be notified via an email and they will also be able to see the status of their request in the System Account widget.
+* The requested system account will be sent for approval.
+Upon approval, the user will be notified via an email and will be able to see the status of their request in the System Account widget.

+**NOTE:** If user does not have the “Non-Federal System Administrator” user role in SAM.gov, they will be able to request for a new system account, however, the user account will not have the permissions required to access the Subaward endpoints.
+Therefore, getting this user role is a prerequisite.

 #### Generating a System Account API Key
-In order to utilize the Subawards API endpoints, users will need to generate the System account API Key to make API calls.
+In order to utilize the Subaward API endpoints, users will need to generate the System account API Key to make API calls.
-* Once the system account is approved as per the instructions above, the user can select “Go to System Accounts” in the widget from their workspace and enter a new system account password.
+* Once the system account is approved, as per the instructions above, the user can select “Go to System Accounts” in the widget from their workspace and enter a new system account password.
 * After setting up the password for the system account, the user will see a new section for retrieving a system account API Key.
 The user must enter their password again to retrieve the API Key.
 * This API Key will be used for all API calls as described in this documentation.